 10. Co-ordinate effortlessly with neutral walls

-Warm taupe shades are ideal for nurseries, especially if you don’t want to find out your baby's gender before birth - or just want a gender neutral look that's easy to update.
+Warm taupe or soft green shades are ideal paint colour schemes for children's bedrooms and nurseries, especially if you don’t want to find out your baby's gender before birth - or just want a gender neutral look that's easy to update.

 11. Let them have fun on chalkboard paint